HariSekhon/DevOps-Perl-tools/README.md

 ### Detailed Build Instructions

-The 'make' command will initialize my library submodule and  use 'sudo' to install the required system packages and CPAN modules.
+The `make` command will initialize my library submodule and  use `sudo` to install the required system packages and CPAN modules.
 If you want more control over what is installed you must follow the [Manual Setup](https://github.com/HariSekhon/DevOps-Perl-tools#manual-setup) section instead.